-Course Requirements
+3 Course Requirements

 This course will have a portfolio evaluation.
 It will be comprised of six data analysis projects during the semester.
 The first five papers should be around 3 pages, while the last around 5 pages.
+It is mandatory to deliver all assignments to pass the course.
 For the first five, students will have a week to complete the assignment, and two weeks for the last.
 You can discuss it with other students, but each one must write and submit their own individual answers.
 Two (nearly) identical assignments will receive a 0.
 If you work with someone, please indicate their names in your homework.
-Assignments must be handed in by email with the following deadlines and weights towards the final grade:
+Assignments must be handed in through Ilias, with the following deadlines and weights towards the final grade:

-Homework Posted Deadline Weight Assignment 1 October 17 October 24, 23:55 CET 15pts Assignment 2 October 31 November 06, $23:55$ CET $15 \mathrm{pts}$ Assignment 3 November 06 November 13, $23:55$ CET 15 pts Assignment 4 November 13 November 20, $23:55$ CET $15 \mathrm{pts}$ Assignment 5 November 20 November 27, $23:55$ CET $15 \mathrm{pts}$ Assignment 6 November 27 December 10, 23:55 CET 25pts
+Homework Posted Deadline Weight Assignment 1 October 23, 23:55 CET 15pts Assignment 2 October 30 November 05, 23:55 CET 15 pts Assignment 3 November 05 November 12, 23:55 CET 15 pts Assignment 4 November 12 November 19, 23:55 CET 15pts Assignment 5 November 19 November 26, 23:55 CET 15pts Assignment 6 November 26 December 09, 23:55 CET 25 pts